Wounded Palestinians arrive in Turkey for treatment

 “In the first stage we plan to bring to Turkey, and treat, maybe 200 patients,” Davutoglu said, adding that further patients would be brought by planes in groups of around 40 after agreeing the move in talks with Israel and Egypt.

 Davutoglu told Reuters in an interview last Wednesday that Turkey was seeking to establish an air corridor to evacuate possibly thousands of injured Palestinians and Erdogan confirmed the move in his first speech after his victory in a presidential election.
-[ID:nL6N0QC5VN]

-Reporting by Mert Ozkan; Writing by Daren Butler; Editing by Seda Sezer and Clarence Fernandez
+(Reporting by Mert Ozkan; Writing by Daren Butler; Editing by Seda Sezer and Clarence Fernandez)